johnmcase/johnmcase.github.io/_drafts/reactive-programming-using-rx.net-part-2.md

 }
 {% endhighlight %}

 We're so close to putting everything together here.
-Any rich UI developer will tell you that the UI helper methods above cannot be executed on just any old thread, they *have* to be executed on the UI Dispatcher thread.
+Any rich UI developer will tell you that the UI helper methods above cannot be executed on just any old thread, they *must* be executed on the UI Dispatcher thread.
 Up until now we've let Rx execute its asynchronous code on any thread, but now we have to constrain it and force it to use the UI Dispatch thread for certain operations.
 Fortunately, this is easily done with the `ObserveOn` method and the concept of Schedulers.

 A scheduler is simply an Object that tells Rx how it can execute asynchronously.
 Rx comes with some pre-built schedulers out of the box, and sure enough there is one that will force execution onto the UI Dispatcher thread.